airbytehq/airbyte/docs/architecture/incremental-deduped-history.md

 We will refer to the set of records that the source identifies as being new or updated as a `delta`.

+A `primary key` is one or multiple (called `composite primary keys`) _fields_ or _columns_ that is used to identify the unique entities of a table.
+Only one row per primary key value is permitted in a database table.
+In the data warehouse, just like in [incremental - Append](incremental-append.md), multiple rows for the same primary key can be found in the history table.
+The unique records per primary key behavior is mirrored in the final table with **incremental deduped** sync mode.
+The primary key is then used to refer to the entity which values should be updated.

 ## Rules

-As mentioned above, the delta from a sync will be _appended_ to the existing data in the data warehouse.
-Incremental will never delete or mutate existing records.
+As mentioned above, the delta from a sync will be _appended_ to the existing history data in the data warehouse.
+In addition, it will update the associated record in the final table.
 Let's walk through a few examples.

 ### Newly Created Record

-Assume that `updated_at` is our `cursor_field`.
+Assume that `updated_at` is our `cursor_field` and `name` is the `primary_key`.
 Let's say the following data already exists into our data warehouse.

 ```javascript
 [